valsson-group/masterclass-22-11/INSTRUCTIONS.md

 ### Restarting
 VES simulations can be easily restarted.
 The code will automatically output all the file needed at the end of the simulation.
-To restart, you just need to reset the simulation with your MD code in the traditional way and add a \ref RESET keyword to the top of the PLUMED input (for some codes like GROMACS, a restart is automatically detected by PLUMED and thus this keyword is not needed).
+To restart, you just need to reset the simulation with your MD code in the traditional way and add a `RESET` keyword to the top of the PLUMED input (for some codes like GROMACS, a restart is automatically detected by PLUMED and thus this keyword is not needed).

 ### Multiple Walkers

 VES simulations supports the usage of multiple walkers where different copies of the system share the same bias potential (i.e. coefficients) and cooperatively sample the averages needed for the gradient and Hessian.
 This can significantly help with convergence in difficult cases.
 It is of course best to start the different copies from different positions in CV space.
-To activate this option you just need to add the MULTIPLE_WALKERS keyword to the \ref OPT_AVERAGED_SGD action.
+To activate this option you just need to add the `MULTIPLE_WALKERS` keyword to the `OPT_AVERAGED_SGD` action.
 Note that this is only supported if the MD code support running multiple replicas connected via MPI (e.g., GROMACS or LAMMPS).